 Have you a question about the Chakat Universe that hasn't been answered in any of the stories and articles?
 Chances are that you might find the answer here, and if you don't, you can submit a question.
 You don't have to confine the questions to just chakats either.
-The Chakat Universe's versions of foxtaurs, wolftaurs, equitaurs, skunktaurs, non-taur morphs, and aliens are all fair game.
+The Chakat Universe's versions of foxtaurs, wolftaurs, equitaurs, skunktaurs, non-taur morphs, Rakshani, Caitians, and other alien species are all fair game.
 Of course, sometimes even I don't have the answers, but I can sure give it a try!

 And now, on to the questions.
 At this stage they haven't been put into any particular order, so do a "find" on a keyword if necessary.